 In our newest program, Operation Smart Water, we aim to find ways to efficiently use water for plant life during time of water droughts, while also studying how watering plants can work with and against environmental factors to provide air cooling effects.

 Many areas have already faced drought conditions and intense drought conditions are likely to return in the near future, which will require significant reductions in outdoor water use.
 Improving our understanding of how plants respond to decreased water conditions needs to happen sooner rather than later.
 The findings from this research will be beneficial for individual use, as well as for creating more accurate watering budget plans for parks, cities, etc.

 This is a community science project that will incorporate people of all ages in science experiments, data collection, and data tracking.
 These participants (homeowners, students, Master Gardeners, and others) are all local community members.
 We are also partnering with schools and developing curriculum for future environmental scientist.
-The team behind this community science project includes the Chino Basin Water Conservation District; a consortium of scientists from Brooklyn College, Arizona State University, UC Riverside, Earthwatch Institute, the Cary Institute for Ecosystem Studies; and input from local partners at each project site.
+The team behind this project includes the Chino Basin Water Conservation District; a consortium of scientists from Brooklyn College, Arizona State University, UC Riverside, Earthwatch Institute, the Cary Institute for Ecosystem Studies; and input from local partners at each project site.